 Here are links to these hugely informative articles.

-If you observe construction or pruning activities that you feel may be damaging public shade trees, CONTACT THE TREE WARDEN AND YOUR TOWN COUNCILOR IMMEDIATELY.
+If you observe construction or pruning activities that you feel may be damaging public shade trees, please notify TFW and CONTACT THE TREE WARDEN AND YOUR TOWN COUNCILOR IMMEDIATELY.

-This includes utility pruning.
-See below for an example of the pruning protocol NSTAR subscribes to.
+Utility pruning can seriously damage trees.
+See below for an example of the aggressive pruning protocol NSTAR subscribes to.
 For email or text message announcements about public shade tree hearings or utility pruning schedules, go to Watertown's NOTIFY ME website and select Tree Warden.